eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 The general strategy is pay-per-sale advertising.
 Here is the full charging mechanic, as eBay publishes it:

-1. You choose an ad rate: a percentage that will be applied to the sale if the ad leads to one. eBay shows suggested rates during setup based on your item and the competition; treat these as a starting point to sanity-check against your margin, never as a target (they are calibrated to win placements, not to protect your profit).
+- You choose an ad rate: a percentage that will be applied to the sale if the ad leads to one. eBay shows suggested rates during setup based on your item and the competition.
+The suggestion cannot account for your stock, postage and handling costs, so compare it with your own profit ceiling rather than treating it as a target.

-5. The rate in effect at the time of sale is what you pay.
-If you raise your ad rate on Tuesday, a sale on Wednesday attributed to a Monday click is charged at Tuesday’s higher rate.
-Worth remembering before you nudge rates up across the board.
+- For General campaigns, the usual rule uses the rate in effect at the time of sale.
+If you raise your ad rate on Tuesday, a sale on Wednesday attributed to a Monday click is normally charged at Tuesday’s higher rate. eBay separately documents a narrow exception for residual sales from external sponsored placements after you opt out, where the rate at the time of the click may apply.

 The ad rate stacks on top of everything else

 The general ad fee is charged on the same total sale amount as your final value fee, so the percentages add.
 A business seller in Clothes, Shoes & Accessories already pays an 11.9% final value fee plus the 0.35% regulatory operating fee; put a 10% ad rate on top and roughly 22% of the sale is gone before the per-order fee, VAT on fees, the label or the stock cost.
-Model your exact category in our free eBay fee calculator, which has a Promoted Ad Rate field for precisely this.
+Model the underlying category fees in our free eBay fee calculator, then apply the ad rate separately to the full sale amount, including postage.

 Priority strategy: cost per click